 STORY / GAMEPLAY The game is loosely based on all three block-buster films of the same name, with five levels taking the story from 1940s New York to a small US town of the 1980s.
 Along the way you have to wipe out an opposing family's hoods in a 1950s Las Vegas, infiltrate Hyman Roth's mansion in Havana and fight your way onto an opponent's luxurious villa in Miami.
 Five families are involved in a struggle to control of organized crime.
-Each stage offers a unique style of gameplay back then.
-The street stages, found somewhere in New York/Las Vegas/Miami Marina etc, are classic side-scrolling action adventure /shooter in which you walk through the streets and shooting thugs either coming towards you or other leaning out of the windows, appearing behind shop doors or trying to drop bricks on your head.
-There are also incoming vehicles packed with criminals and shoot at you in the old-style mafia way (the co-driver is shooting with Tommy Gun etc).
-Eat too many bullets and you'll face a grave situation.
-As long as you progress, you need to find certain objects (even by climbing up unsteady fire escapes) in order to be able to proceed to the next screens (sub-stages).
-Be noted that there are several innocent people walking at the streets, and each time you accidentally shoot them, the "family disgrace" meter (!) lowers until you end-up with a game-over for wiping out humble civilians too.
-At the end of each of the 5 street-stages, there is a pseudo 3D shooting galore gameplay, in which you find yourself in a bar or in a mansion were you have to wipe out enemies who appear from behind handy bits of scenic camouflage (the bar, furniture etc).
+Each stage offers a unique style of gameplay.
+The stages of New York, Las Vegas, Miami Marina etc, are classic side-scrolling action adventure / shooters in which you walk the streets and shoot thugs coming towards you or leaning and shooting from windows, appear behind shop doors or trying to throw bricks on your head.
+There are also incoming vehicles packed with criminals and shoot at you in the old-style mafia way (the co-driver is shooting with a Tommy Gun).
+If you sustain too many shots the game is over.
+As long as you progress, you need to find certain objects (even by climbing up some platforms) in order to proceed to the next screens (sub-stages).
+Be noted that there are several innocent people walking the streets and each time you accidentally shoot one, the "family disgrace" meter (!) lowers until you end up with a game over for wiping out too many humble civilians.
+At the end of each of the 5 street stages, there is a pseudo 3D shooting galore gameplay in which you find yourself inside a bar or a mansion and you have to wipe out enemies that appear from behind handy bits of scenic camouflage (like the bar, furniture etc).
 Brilliant graphics here!
-Well the game really reminds me Lost Patrol (Ocean) in terms of graphics quality and gameplay!
+Well, the game really reminds us of Lost Patrol (Ocean) in terms of graphics quality and gameplay!
 Yes this is a great game with lots of action (although a bit slow) and hard at times.
 Its name and its great visuals made this old-style shooter a brilliant title and really worth to play, at least the Amiga version (the Atari ST version, although it looks good, it's totally frustrating as too many slowdowns and terrible scrolling occur due to hardware limitations).
 Not to mention the disk swapping in both versions (6 disks)!

-The background graphics are truly excellent and convey each decade and location brilliantly.
+GRAPHICS / SOUND The background graphics are excellent and convey each decade and location brilliantly.
 The Amiga version offers the default 32 colors on screen.
-The different locations are superb and the atmosphere has been harnessed perfectly!
-Sprites are all well designed and beautifully animated and there is plenty of parallax scrolling and the screens even pan upwards/downwards too!
-Well, as a drawback though is stage scrolling, which slows annoyingly when there is plenty happening on-screen.
-Even on the mighty Amiga hardware there are some scrolling glitches, and I believe that it takes Amiga custom chips to its limits, probably due to the use of all 8 default hardware sprites plus a lot of software sprites too (just note that there are even background ambient animated scenes i.e. cars, trains, boats passing etc during gameplay).
-I cannot even enough mention here for the Atari ST version playability glitches: it sucks, and makes the game almost unplayable especially in the street-stages were too many sprites and scenes occur at once.
+The different locations are superb and the atmosphere is harnessed perfectly!
+The sprites are well designed and beautifully animated and there is plenty of parallax or vertical scrolling as the screens sometime pan upwards and downwards too!
+A main drawback though is the stage scrolling that slows down annoyingly when there is a lot of action on-screen.
+Even on the mighty Amiga hardware faces some scrolling glitches probably due to the use of all 8 default hardware sprites plus a lot of software sprites (just note that there are animated scenes on the backgrounds like cars, trains and boats passing by during gameplay).
+The game's sound is quite impressive and the Amiga version includes sampled sound effects and a nicely composed, 20s music.